Diving with us in the era of covid-19 (updated 5th Jan 2021)

-- Dive centre, shop and servicing: Closed.
-Servicing by arrangement and via courier only.
+- Dive centre, shop and servicing: Closed - Click & Collect service only.

-- Open water training: On hold for lock-down.
+- Open water training: On hold (lock-down restrictions).

 Covid-19 Health Declaration Form - you will be required to complete a Health Declaration form prior to taking part in any training activity, coming into contact with a training group (such as taking part in a guided dive), or club diving in open water or the pool.
 Click here to download the form to complete then print or email to us prior to attending the session.
 We will also need to track your arrival and departure time at the centre to be able to assist with any tracking/tracing in the event of anyone getting infected.